 I believe every person alive understands relational poverty, because at its core is a fractured relationship with God.
 Healing comes from Him, but we can be agents of change by speaking His love, and ours, to others.

 Understanding relational poverty transformed my take on child sponsorship.
 Is it wrong to sponsor a child and never have a relationship beyond the bank transaction?
-As I told my reader, funding a child’s education is no small thing.
+Funding a child’s education is no small thing.
 In much of the world, education is essential to breaking the cycle of material poverty.

 But consider this: During my most recent Rwanda trip, I had the privilege of watching almost 100 sponsored children receive gallon-sized Ziploc bags filled with gifts from their sponsors.
 There were Bibles, colored pencils, hair bows, underwear, toothbrushes, flip-flops, bookmarks, and all sorts of delightful treasures.
 Guess what the kids reached for first?